-This letter discusses the California Department of Corrections and Rehabilitation (CDCR) rules on time credits for good conduct and programming.
-The rules are in Title 15 of the California Code of Regulations (CCR), §§ 3043-3044, and they should be in prison law libraries and on CDCR's electronic tablets.
+CDCR's time credit rules are in Title 15 of the California Code of Regulations (CCR), §§ 3043-3044.
+Those rules should be in prison law libraries and on CDCR's electronic tablets.
 They also are available on the CDCR website at www.cdcr.ca.gov.
-Note that these rules apply only to time you serve after sentencing; different laws govern the credits you get for time you spent in jail (or other custody) before you were sentenced.
+These rules apply only to time you serve after sentencing; different laws govern the credits you get for time you spent in jail (or other custody) before you were sentenced.
 Also, different laws govern credits for people who are serving felony or misdemeanor sentences in county jail.